 So what was next?

-It is a new environmentally friendly procedure for controlling the ratio of activator to deactivator in an ATRP by electrochemical procedures.
-Electrochemical methods offer multiple readily adjustable parameters, e.g. applied current, potential, and total charge passed, to manipulate polymerization rates by selective targeting of redox-active catalytic species which will provide industrially scalable procedures that allow for the creation of even more complex and specialized materials.
+It is a new environmentally friendly procedure for controlling the ratio of activator to deactivator in an ATRP, specifically by electrochemical procedures.
+Electrochemical methods offer multiple readily adjustable parameters, e.g. applied current, potential, and total passed charge, that can be applied to manipulate polymerization rates by selective targeting of specific relative concentrations of redox-active catalytic species which will provide industrially scalable procedures that allow for the creation of more complex specialized materials.

-Cyclic voltammetric (CV) studies of copper complexes suitable for catalyzing atom transfer radical polymerization have been used for over a decade to measure the activity of copper based catalyst complexes in an ATRP.3-4 It was found that the E1/2 value for the redox couple CuI/CuII strongly depends on the nature of the ligand and the halogen, Figure 1.
+Cyclic voltammetric (CV) studies of copper complexes suitable for catalyzing atom transfer radical polymerization have been used since ~2000 to measure the relative activity of copper based catalyst complexes in an ATRP.
+(3, 4) It was found that the E1/2 value for the redox couple CuI/II/L strongly depends on the nature of the ligand and the selected transferable halogen, Figure 1.

 This would indicate that as the number of coordination sites on the ligand increases, i.e the electron donating ability of the ligand increases the reducing power of the corresponding CuI complex also increases.
 With the same ligand, CuCl complexes usually have a more negative potential, lower redox potential, than CuBr complexes.
 The possibility of using CV electrochemistry as a screening method for selecting ATRP catalysts was subsequently discussed and implemented.
 (5, 6) Electrochemistry has even been suggested as a means to remove the copper from the reaction medium by electrodeposition.
 (7) However application of an electrochemical stimulus (i.e. electrolysis), which can be uniquely paired with redox based catalyst systems employed for an atom transfer radical polymerization (ATRP), had been generally overlooked.